 Posterior tibial tendon dysfunction treatment

 Posterior tibial tendon dysfunction is a progressive condition.
 This means it becomes gradually worse.
-Therefore, early diagnosis and treatment is important.
+Therefore, early diagnosis and treatment are important.
 If caught early enough, conservative treatment (without surgery) should be sufficient.

 Correcting biomechanical dysfunction

 A professional therapist such as a Podiatrist can do a full assessment including gait analysis to identify problems such as overpronation.

 They may prescribe arch support insoles or orthotic insoles to help correct biomechanical problems of the foot.